JuanGCM/Project-ERASMUS/README.md

 -angular CLI for windows

 *Instructions when the project starts:

-First have to login with the username: "admin" and the password: "cnos" You can choose to go to the users list or to the works list.
+First have to login with the username: "admin" and the password: "cnos"

+You can choose to go to the users list or to the works list.

 You can create a new user, then you can edit it or delete it.

-If you click on the user name, it going to send you to the user profile where there's the entire information of the user and the user works
+If you click on the user name, it going to send you to the user profile where there's the entire information of the user and the user works.

 In the works list you can create a new work, edit it and delete it.